SARAsBooks/remark-interactive-words/README.md

 ## Intro

 Designed to transform markdown by replacing [words](#slug) with interactive, clickable links with a `#slug` for programatic use, `remark-interactive-words` is developed by [Russ Fugal](https://sara.ai/about.html) for [SARAs Books LLC](https://sara.ai) to support Aided Reading (AR) automation.
-This plugin integrates seamlessly with the remarkable ecosystem.
+This plugin integrates seamlessly with the remark ecosystem.

 * to learn markdown, see this [cheatsheet and tutorial][cheat]
 * for more about the `remark` ecosystem, see [`unifiedjs.com`][site]